-What no one knew was that Bill was slowly being tortured, by his own imagination.
+What no one knew was that Bill was slowly being tortured by his own imagination.
 Thoughts, images that weren’t his own appeared in his mind unbidden.
 At first, they had been odd ideas that he could simply ignore, but with time, they became more persistent and, worse, more gruesome.
 If he tried to ignore them, they simply came back, again and again, filling his every waking moment until he wanted to scream.

 Then, one day, out of desperation, he acted one out and, miracle of miracles, the thought didn’t return.
 It was gone and Bill was free.